4 CRM Tracking Tips That Can Increase Your Bottom Line

 3. Route planning - mapping and making the most efficient trips possible

-4. Lead routing - connecting lead with nearby reps based on location
+4. Lead routing - connecting leads with nearby reps based on location

 This is really worth considering for field sales teams.